siegel-lab-ucd/DockingPipeline/README.md

 - If jobs fail on the cluster, check SLURM output logs in the `logs` directory
 - Ensure all file paths are correct before running each step
 - For issues with structure alignment, try different alignment methods in PyMOL

+## Methods

+### Protein Structure Prediction
+Protein structures were generated using ESMFold, a state-of-the-art protein structure prediction method based on the ESM-2 language model.
+ESMFold leverages an all-atom protein language model to predict 3D structures directly from primary amino acid sequences without requiring multiple sequence alignments or templates.

+### Structure Preparation and Relaxation
+Predicted structures underwent cleaning to remove non-essential information and were subsequently relaxed using Rosetta's energy minimization protocols.
+The relaxation process employed the REF2015 energy function with backbone minimization to relieve steric clashes and optimize hydrogen-bonding networks while maintaining the overall fold predicted by ESMFold.

+### Molecular Docking
+Protein-ligand docking was performed using Rosetta's enzyme design protocols.
+The docking procedure consisted of:

+1. **Initial Placement**: Ligands were positioned near predefined binding sites based on crystallographic data from template structures
+2. **Conformational Sampling**: Monte Carlo simulations with ligand translation/rotation using the Transform mover (box_size=20Å, move_distance=10Å, angle=360°)
+3. **Interface Optimization**: Targeted repacking and minimization of protein side chains at the binding interface (6-12Å shell around ligand)
+4. **Energy Minimization**: Simultaneous minimization of ligand position, orientation, torsional angles, and protein side chains using the REF2015 energy function with constraints
+5. **Scoring and Ranking**: Models were scored using the REF2015 energy function with constraint terms and filtered based on total energy and constraint satisfaction

+For each protein target, 1000 docking simulations (10 SLURM array jobs × 100 structures) were performed to adequately sample the conformational space.
+The resulting models were filtered and ranked to identify the most energetically favorable binding poses.